cockroachdb/docs/src/current/cockroachcloud/cluster-management.md

 ### Add a region to your cluster

+To add or remove regions from a cluster on Azure, you must use the CockroachDB {{ site.data.products.cloud }} API.
+Refer to [Scale, edit or upgrade a cluster](https://www.cockroachlabs.com/docs/api/cloud/v1#patch-/api/v1/clusters/-cluster_id-).

-You can add up to nine regions at a time through the Console.
+For clusters on AWS or GCP, you can add up to nine regions at a time through the Console.
 See [Planning your cluster]({% link cockroachcloud/plan-your-cluster.md %}) for cluster requirements and recommendations before proceeding.

 1. Navigate to the cluster's **Overview** page.
 1. In the **Cluster settings** section, click the pencil icon next to the cluster's **Regions**.